jmerle/inkdrop-snippets/README.md

 ];
 ```

-A configuration note can contain arbitrary other markdown content.
-All javascript code blocks are parsed.
+A configuration note can contain arbitrary other Markdown content.
+All JavaScript code blocks are parsed.
 This allows for easy organisation of configuration files into e.g. sections.

 ### Trigger